Neural Parametric Fokker-Planck Equations: Numerical examples

+In this case, we take a closer look at the loss in the inner loops.
+Figure \ref{plot inner loop loss 10 d gauss} shows the first $10$ (out of $20$) loss plots when applying SGD method to solve \eqref{modified inner optimization problem} with $k=200$ ($t=200\cdot h=1.0$).
 The remaining loss plots from the 11th outer iteration to 20th iteration are similar to the plots in the second row.
 The situations are similar for other time step $k$.
 We believe that $M_{\textrm{in}}=100$ works well in this problem, the SGD method we used can thoroughly solve the variational problem \eqref{modified inner optimization problem} for each outer loop.